Should I grow microgreens?

 If you already have relationships with restaurants and chefs, the next logical step is to bring over microgreen samples next time you go in for a delivery.
-Explain to them that you’re testing out a new crop for your farm and wanted to drop off samples to see if it’s something they were interested in.
+Explain to them that you’re testing out a new crop for your farm and wanted to drop off samples to see if it’s something they’re interested in.

 Try to lock down a minimum order of $50 of microgreens.
-Anything less than that and it’s not worth the time to deliver to most restaurants, unless you’re already delivering other produce to them.
+Anything less than that and it’s not worth the time to deliver to most restaurants unless you’re already delivering other produce to them.

 If you haven’t worked with restaurants before, here are some pointers: